Native Roots Cannabis Company

 Rebranding and repositioning Colorado's largest cannabis dispensary.

-With a major shift in the cannabis industry over the past few years, Native Roots, the largest dispensary in Colorado, acknowledged that their target audience was evolving.
-The brand was catered to a consumer base of rebels and pot heads, but they saw a need to capture more of the light/occasional audience—someone who would have been turned off by Native Roots’ previously aggressive and fragmented brand.
+Native Roots, the largest dispensary in Colorado, acknowledged that their target audience was evolving.
+The brand was catered to a consumer base of rebels and pot heads, but they saw a need to capture more of the light/occasional audience, someone who would have been turned off by Native Roots' previously aggressive and fragmented brand.

-By taking the most iconic elements of this brand and rethinking their application, appearance and strategy helped leverage established brand equity while also repositioning Native Roots as a refined, timeless, and knowledgable brand with a whimsical nod.
-This process positioned Native Roots to capture new cannabis market attention without ostracizing their loyal consumer-base.
+By taking the most iconic elements of this brand and rethinking their application, appearance, and strategy, we helped leverage established brand equity while repositioning Native Roots as a refined, timeless, and knowledgable brand with a whimsical nod.

-Before (the brand was using two different logos)
+Before: the brand was using two different logos and an illustrative tagline

 After